-We know what life was like before hand but can we recap from 5,6 years ago, before you started working with REACH.
+We know what life was like beforehand, but recap for us before you started working with Reach.

-3 years later the Church and REACH offered to help me with learning to drive so they financed my lessons and the test.
-I passed my driving test 4 years ago and from there I started to go out in the van, collecting and delivering furniture and that's how the Furniture Bank developed from there.
-I did this job until recently, at the start of October when I found a job in Asda doing deliveries."
+Three years later, the Church and Reach offered to help me with learning to drive, so they financed my lessons and the test.
+I passed my driving test four years ago and from there I started to go out in the van, collecting and delivering furniture.
+That's how the Furniture Bank developed.
+I did this job until recently, when I found a job in Asda doing deliveries."